timothyosm/timothyosm/README.md

 ### Things i've worked on 🔧
 * CSD+
   * A chrome extension used by Civica that revamps their ticketing system
+  * Scrapes the system and build dynamic replies
+  * Used internally company wide

 * https://aussiecrimestats.com/
   * A site used to track and map crime statistics throughout Australia